hindaljabr/arcade-game/README.md

 The enemies move in varying speeds on the paved block portion of the scene.
 Once a the player collides with an enemy, the game is reset and the player moves back to the start square.
 Once the player reaches the water the game is won!

+#To Start Playing

+- Load index.html in your favorite browser
+- To move the player, click the arrows on your keyboard.
+- To win; don't clash with the bugs!
+RUN! otherwise, you lose.

+Have fun!